Identifying the Desired Word Suggestion in Simultaneous Audio: Study 2

 The 96 participants in this study ranged from 21 to 69 years of age.
 68 identified as male, and the remaining 28 as female.
 Three participants identified as being low vision.
 An additional seven reported using a screen reader either on mobile or desktop devices.

 In this study, our independent variables were the length of the delay and the number of voices.
-As with the previous study, our dependent variable was accuracy.
+As with Study 1, our dependent variable was accuracy.
 The mean accuracy results broken down by each combination of delay and number of voices can be seen in \cref{study-2-results-graph}.
 In the \textsc{DelayShort} condition, participants had average response accuracies of 84\% with two voices, 69\% with three voices, and 60\% with four voices.
 Increasing the delay to 0.25\,s resulted in accuracies of 88\%, 79\%, and 76\% with two, three, and four voices, respectively.
 The baseline \textsc{Sequential} condition yielded accuracies of 86\% (two voices), 89\% (three voices), and 90\% (four voices).

 It was interesting to note that accuracy increased with the number of voices in the \textsc{Sequential} condition.
 One possible explanation for this is that participants may have selected Voice 2, for example, if the second voice spoke their word, even if only Voices 1 and 4 were speaking, as was the case when only two voices were present.
 Participants selected a voice that was not a valid option infrequently, with this occurring in only 6.4\% of trials with less than four voices across all conditions.
 However, we did notice this was the highest in \textsc{Sequential} with two voices at 10.5\% of trials.
 Further clarification in the instructions or disabling the buttons for voices that were not a part of a particular trial may reduce this occurrence in future work.

 As in the previous study, Mauchly's sphericity test showed that both main effects met the assumption of sphericity ($W = 0.99, p = 0.65$ for delay length and $W = 0.99, p = 0.64$ for number of voices).
 Additionally, the interaction also met the assumption of sphericity, $W = 0.86, p = 0.11$, so once again we did not need to correct the degrees of freedom.
 A type III ANOVA for our 3 (delay length) $\times$ 3 (number of voices) design showed a significant difference between delay length, $F(2,190) = 78.42$, $p < .001$, and between number of voices, $F(2,190) = 37.60$, $p < .001$.
 Again, there was a significant interaction between our independent variables, $F(4,380) = 30.13$, $p < .001$, showing that the number of voices had a different impact on accuracy for different delays.